German torpedo boat T2: Construction and career

-T2 began a refit in February 1941 and was then working up until July when she began escorting convoys in the Skaggerak.
-Together with her sisters T5, T8 and T11, the boat supported German forces invading the Estonian islands of Ösel, Dagö and Muhu (Operation Beowulf) in mid-September.
-T2, T5, T7, T8 and T11 were among the escorts for the Baltic Fleet, a temporary formation built around the battleship Tirpitz, as it sortied into the Sea of Åland on 23–29 September to forestall any attempt by the Soviet Red Banner Baltic Fleet to breakout from the Gulf of Finland.
-Dagö was captured on 12–13 October after T2 is part of a decoy force used to distract the defenders.
+Permanent repairs at Schichau's shipyard in Elbing lasted until May 1941, and T2 was working up until July, when she began escorting convoys in the Skaggerak.
+Together with her sisters T5, T8, and T11, the boat supported Operation Beowulf in mid-September.
+T2, T5, T7, T8, and T11 were among the escorts for the Baltic Fleet, a temporary formation built around the battleship Tirpitz, as it sortied into the Sea of Åland on 23–29 September to forestall any attempt by the Soviet Red Banner Baltic Fleet to breakout from the Gulf of Finland.
+Afterwards, T2 became part of a decoy force used to distract the defenders.
 The ship was briefly refitted in November.
-On 2 December T2 and her sister T12 rendezvoused with the commerce raider Thor in the Schillig Roads; after they were joined by T4, T7 and the torpedo boat T14 the following day, they began to escort Thor through the Channel.
+On 2 December, T2 and her sister T12 rendezvoused with the commerce raider Thor in the Schillig Roads; they were joined by T4, T7, and the torpedo boat T14 the following day, and then began to escort Thor through the Channel.
 Delayed by heavy fog, the ships did not reach Brest, France, until the 15th, while Thor continued onwards into the Atlantic.

 On the morning of 12 February 1942, the 2nd and 3rd Torpedo Boat Flotillas (with T2, T4, T5, T11, T12 and T13, T15, T16, and T17 respectively) rendezvoused with the battleships Gneisenau and Scharnhorst and the heavy cruiser Prinz Eugen to escort them through the Channel to Germany in the Channel Dash.
+T2's gunners claimed to have shot down one British aircraft during the operation.
 Upon her arrival in Germany, T2 was reduced to reserve until she was ordered to France in March 1943.
-Although escorted by T2, T5, Kondor and the torpedo boats T22 and T23, the Italian blockade runner Himalaya failed in her attempt to break through the Bay of Biscay when she was spotted by British aircraft and forced to return by heavy aerial attacks on 9–11 April.
-On 5–8 May, the 2nd Torpedo Boat Flotilla with T2, T5 and the torpedo boats T18 and T22 laid three minefields in the Channel.
+Although escorted by T2, T5, Kondor, and the torpedo boats T22 and T23, the Italian blockade runner Himalaya failed in her attempt to break through the Bay of Biscay when she was spotted by British aircraft and forced to return by heavy aerial attacks on 9–11 April.
+On 5–8 May, the 2nd Torpedo Boat Flotilla with T2, T5, and the torpedo boats T18 and T22 laid three minefields in the Channel.
 T2 transferred to the Baltic and served as flagship of the 25th U-boat Flotilla from 10 July to September.
-The next month she was assigned to the Torpedo School.
+The next month, she was assigned to the Torpedo School.
+In April 1944, the four oldest of the sisters, including T2, were assigned to a training unit as they lacked radar and a reinforced anti-aircraft armament.
+This arrangement did not last long as the German situation in the east deteriorated and they began convoy escort duties throughout the Baltic a few months later.
 On 29 July 1944, the boat was sunk by American bombers attacking Bremen.
-T2 was refloated on 4 September and was towed to Swinemünde on 9 December and then to Schichau's Elbing shipyard for repairs on 31 January 1945.
+T2 was refloated on 4 September and was towed to Swinemünde on 9 December and then to Elbing for repairs on 31 January 1945.
 Advancing Soviet forces forced her to be towed back west, unrepaired, the following month.
 The hulk was reported at Brunsbüttel in May and was broken up at Cuxhaven in 1946.